bmlt-enabled/bmlt-wordpress-satellite-plugin/contribute.md

 Once your pull request is merged it will be released in the next version.

-We are using https://github.com/GaryJones/wordpress-plugin-svn-deploy to deploy the plugin to SVN.
+We are using [https://github.com/bmlt-enabled/bmlt-wordpress-deploy](https://github.com/bmlt-enabled/bmlt-wordpress-deploy) to deploy the plugin to SVN.
+This is done automatically upon tagging a release.
+If you wish to tag a release for testing or a beta release make sure the tag name contains the word beta in it as the deployment to wordpress will be cancelled.
+For ex. `3.9.6-beta`

 To get things going in your local environment.

 `docker-compose up`

 Get your wordpress installation going.
 Remember your admin password.
-Once it's up, login to admin and activate the "BMLT Satellite PLugin" plugin.
+Once it's up, login to admin and activate the "BMLT Satellite Plugin" plugin.

 Now you can make edits to the bmlt-wordpress-satellite-plugin.php file and it will instantly take effect.